List of Ancillary Services in Healthcare

 - Convenience – When physicians refer a patient to another office, they lose out on potential revenue.
 Patients are also frustrated by making multiple trips.
 Lab testing and ECG services are two of the most common ancillary services for this reason.
 Offering these will provide a steady stream of revenue, and make your practice a one-stop shop.

 - Understanding Your Patients – What services are you most commonly referring patients to?
 This is a great starting point not only for understanding what revenue you might be losing out on, but also what your patients would like to see at your practice.
+Revenue cycle management helps you understand which areas of your business you can improve.

 - What Are Other Physicians Offering – Having ancillary care options that other practitioners do not can make your business model competitive, but only if the need already exists.
 Conversely, services like medical spas are attractive to aging populations, but high demand has made it extremely competitive.
 Find your niche, and promote it.